 Scholarships are available for youth overnight and Virtual Village sessions.
 We prioritize awarding to families with Adjusted Gross Incomes of $60,000 or less.
 Sometimes our volume of applications is high enough that we are not able to award to everyone who would otherwise qualify for a scholarship.
 It never hurts to apply, as the funds available vary based on the language program chosen.
 We have a limited number of scholarships available for Norwegian and German adult overnight sessions.
 Family and Day Camp sessions are not eligible for Passport Fund scholarships.

-The deadline for first-round consideration is February 8, 2024; recipients will be notified by mid-March.
-Applications for second-round consideration are due March 5, 2024; recipients will be notified by late March.
-The final deadline for Passport Fund applications is June 1, 2024.
+The deadline for first-round consideration is February 5, 2025; recipients will be notified by March 1.
+Applications for second-round consideration are due March 5, 2025; recipients will be notified by late April1.
+We will continue accepting applications until funding is exhausted.
+More funds are available for some languages than others.
+We will provide information about where funding is still available on the website and in relevant forms.

 Your teachers will be a mix of native speakers and highly proficient second language speakers.
 Credit teachers are experienced in teaching language and culture in the U.S. and/or internationally.
 Those students who have participated in our overnight programs may already know these credit teachers from past summers!